Download the App

 When can babies have cow's milk?

 There are thousands of mammal species on our planet, all of which produce milk to feed their young.
 Only a handful of these species have been domesticated and their milk used as a regular part of the human diet, the most common of which is the cow.
-Human consumption of cow milk is an ancient practice, but more recently, industrialization has affected the dairy industry both positively—making milk more widely and cheaply available—and negatively in the diversity and lifestyle of dairy cattle, which are commonly kept more confined than their ancestors were.
+Human consumption of cow milk is an ancient practice, but more recently, industrialization has affected the dairy industry both positively—making milk more widely and cheaply available—and negatively in the diversity and lifestyle of dairy cattle.

 How do you serve milk to babies?